MARKETERS FOR AN OPEN WEB

 Thus, this does not substantially address any privacy concerns people have over the scale and sensitivity of their personal data being collected.

 The UK Competition & Market Authority recommends a “common User ID… to address competition concerns”.

 Choice is fundamental to privacy and competition.
 Centralizing more data in the hands of fewer companies is the opposite.

 Contextual targeting and cohorts are useful, but digital marketers value objective measurement of how well their media is working.

 The key stakeholders involved in web advertising include individual and groups of people, publishers, marketers, their supply chain vendors and delivery access providers.

 We believe the majority of these interests are compatible with each other in ensuring people have their rights protected and receive better products, which is advanced through free market competition.

-We estimate that our supporters work with more than 21,000 advertisers and nearly 6 million individual websites in more than 50 countries, jointly serving over 320 billion advertising impressions each year.
-The companies have a combined workforce of over 10,000 employees and combined revenues in excess of $4bn.
+We estimate that our supporters work with more than 21,000 advertisers and nearly 6 million individual websites in more than 50 countries, jointly serving over 320 billion advertising impressions each year, and having over 24 million subscribers.
+The companies have a combined workforce of over 40,000 employees and combined revenues in excess of $26bn.